tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

 <mark><mark yikes>Many trans men in particular feel a kinship with Mulan,</mark> as the character prepares to convince everyone they're a man - practicing their swagger, affecting their voice to a lower register, and scrambling to settle on a boy name.
 In "I'll Make a Man Out of You," Mulan-as-Ping progressively works their way toward achieving manhood, which is defined by catching fish, carrying heavy things, and, of course, wielding a big stick.
-They later fail the test of manhood when they or she is revealed as a woman - or, rather, as someone who is not a man.
+They later fail the test of manhood when they, or she, is revealed as a woman - or, rather, as someone who is not a man.
 Ultimately, Mulan is able to defeat the bad guys by playing on their misperception of her gender.</mark> <mark num=2>Through a queer lens, the message of Disney's *Mulan* is something <mark yikes>many people learned as they come into their trans or non-binary identity:</mark> By rejecting society's limited ideals of womanhood and manhood, you can become your more authentic self.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 6"%}>